HubRise/website/content/apps/deliveroo/en/receive-orders.md

 ## Order Times

-Deliveroo provides the time when the eater expects to receive or collect the order.
-Deliveroo Bridge sends this time to HubRise as the `expected_time` field.
+For restaurant delivery orders, Deliveroo provides the time the customer expects the order to be delivered.
+For other types of orders, it provides the time the order should be ready for pickup, either by the customer or a Deliveroo rider.
+In both scenarios, this time is transmitted to HubRise as the `expected_time` field.
 This time cannot be changed by the EPOS.

 ## Customer